WildGoat07/WPFUtility/README.md

 ### Collections

 The library contains many different collection view fully compatible with WPF.
-Each take a base collection (it can be an `ObservableCollection` or another collection view) :
+Each take a base collection (it can be an `ObservableCollection` or another collection view).

+But why ?
+Because using only the base collection view, only one can be kinda great, the `ListCollectionView` since it can sort and filter easily.
+But this one takes an `IList`, but is not an `IList` itself !
+With this lib, you can chain multiple view and they provide more utility.

 - `FilteredCollectionView` : Filters the output view based on the source.
 - `SortedCollectionView` : Sorts the output view based on the source.